-In Lists: Romans 12:6; 1 Corinthians 12:10, 28, 29; Ephesians 4:11 Greek: propheteia ($\pi\rho\sigma\phi\eta\tau\epsilon i\alpha$) comes from pro "forth" and phemi "I speak" i.e., speak forth.
+In Lists: Romans 12:6; 1 Corinthians 12:10, 28, 29; Ephesians 4:11 Greek: propheteia (προφητεία) comes from pro "forth" and phemi "I speak," i.e., speak forth.

 "In the Septuagint [the 250 BC Greek translation of the Hebrew OT], ['prophetes,' the noun form of 'prophetia'] is the translation of the word 'roeh,' a seer; 1 Sam 9:9, indicating that the prophet was one who had immediate intercourse with God.
-It also translates the word 'nabhi' meaning either one in whom the message from God springs forth or one to whom anything is secretly communicated" (Vine).
+It also translates the word 'nabhi', meaning either one in whom the message from God springs forth or one to whom anything is secretly communicated" (Vine).

-Prophets spoke an uninterpreted message of God (2 Pet.
-1:20-21), some OT prophets not even fully understanding what person or time their message indicated (1 Pet.
+Prophets spoke uninterpreted messages of God (2 Pet.
+1:20-21).
+Some OT prophets did not fully understand the person or time to whom their message was directed (1 Pet.
 1:10-12).
 NT prophets spoke divine revelation on the impulse of sudden inspiration to exhort the church (1 Cor 14:29-31), as contrasted with teachers, who systematically instructed hearers in a better understanding of the Scriptures (Acts 28:30-31).